eswar-7116/SynapseLearn/README.md

 ## 🚀 Deployment

-### ✅ Deploy on Vercel
+### ✅ Deploy on Netlify

 1. Push your code to GitHub.
-2. Import your GitHub repo into [Vercel](https://vercel.com/new).
+2. Import your GitHub repo into [Netlify](https://netlify.com/new).
-3. Set up your environment variables in Vercel dashboard.
+3. Set up your environment variables in Netlify dashboard.
 4. Click **Deploy** and you're live!

 ---